MHaggis/Package-Inferno/README.md

 - Postgres → local DB for findings
 - Streamlit Dashboard → visualize findings on http://localhost:8501

 This is the container‑only edition.
-No EC2, no SQS, no RDS.
+The project can be built to scale using EC2, SQS and RDS.
+Most of it is setup for it in the toolset.

 ---